Consequences of Minimal Entanglement in Bosonic Field Theories: Minimal Entanglement for Two Higgs doublet models and Non-abelian gauge bosons

 Focusing on $H^+_2 H^-_2 \to H^+_1 H^-_1$, we get a correction $\delta M(22\to 11) = e^2 (u-t)\left(\dfrac{1}{s}+\dfrac{\cot(2\theta_W)^2}{s-m_Z^2}\right)$.
 After integrating the total matrix element, we find

-This vanishes at three center of masses, $s\sim 0, 47^2, 95^2\; \text{GeV}^2 \lesssim m_W^2$, none of which are large enough to have a physical interpretation (the on-diagonal constraint gives the same results).
+This vanishes at two center of masses, $s\sim 35^2, 92^2\; \text{GeV}^2 \lesssim m_W^2$, none of which are large enough to have a physical interpretation.
 Thus, taking into account the gauge interactions does not fix the issues above.
 Finally, we have also considered the general two Higgs doublet model potential and worked out the entanglement suppression conditions from $H^+_k H^-_l \to H^+_{i} H^-_{j}$ alone.
 Even by restricting to this channel alone, we still find that all of the quartic couplings in the potential must vanish.
 Note that similar conclusions to this was found using momentum wave packet scattering in \cite{Kowalska:2024kbs}.

 One criticism of the $H^+ H^- \to H^+ H^-$ scattering channel is that by crossing symmetry, this is related to $H^+ H^+ \to H^+ H^+$ scattering, which due to Bose symmetry will tend to lead to some amount of entanglement.\footnote{We thank I.~Low for discussions on this point.} To investigate this, we will now consider an analogous scenario involving gauge boson scattering.
 Considering the Lagrangian of a general non-abelian gauge theory, ${\cal L} \supset -\frac{1}{4} (\partial_\mu A_\nu^a -\partial_\nu A_\mu^a +g f^{abc} A_\mu^b A_\nu^c)^2$ where $f^{abc}$ are the structure constants and $g$ the gauge coupling, we studied the scattering process $A_k^a A_l^b \to A_{i}^a A_{j}^b$ where $i,j,k,l=$ L,R are the left and right-handed polarizations of the gauge bosons.
 The result at tree-level is